 Our Parents and Teachers Association (PTA) is also available to answer any queries that new parents may have.

 The most important contact person for new parents is their child’s tutor.
 Parents may ask for a meeting with the tutor (or other teachers) to learn more about their child’s academic progress, overall performance and integration into our school.

 We a very friendly and caring school community, and our pupils are used to receiving new classmates.

 |Entrance Grade||1st child||2nd child +|

 |Upper School (6th Grade to Form II)||US$ 10,000||US$ 8,300|

-In case a student leaves the school, the fee is not refundable nor can it be transferred to another student.
-For additional information concerning the entrance fee or payment schedules, please contact our General Administrator, Mrs Monica Puyó, at email@example.com or firstname.lastname@example.org
+In case a student is withdrawn from the school, the fee is not refundable nor can it be transferred to another student.
+For additional information concerning the entrance fee or payment schedule, please contact our General Administrator, Mrs. Monica Puyó, at email@example.com or firstname.lastname@example.org